jduelfer/critical-inquiries/_texts/2020-05-12-farewell-to-agro.markdown

 Thankfully, their wildflowers make it through the weeds, growing naturally in their native landscape.
 The federal government also comes through with a set of subsidies.
 Perry records the conversation with Keith.
 > “I’m guessing you did the deed?”<br/><br/>
 He sighed.
-“Turns out the governement will reimburse about half of our costs and also pay us a $15,000 sign-up incentive.”<br/><br/>
+“Turns out the government will reimburse about half of our costs and also pay us a $15,000 sign-up incentive.”<br/><br/>
 I was sure I had misheard him.
 “The federal government is going to pay us a signing bonus for growing wildflowers?”<br/><br/>
 “And $240 rent on each acre we aren’t planting in grain.
 Between the incentive, the reimbursements, and the rent, we’ll make more growing flowers for the bees and butterflies than we did growing corn and beans for Coca-Cola and Frito-Lay.”